Resume/CV/Bio-data

 6. Stress your value

-The job recruiter might pick your resume if they can see at a glance that you would be a valuable asset to their company.
-Mention what you would bring to the table.
-Explain how your skills, knowledge and experience are likely to benefit the company.
+The job recruiter might pick your resume if they can see at a glance that

 7. Mention your work expectations

-Including your expectations can help to align your career goal with the requirements of the job position.
-You want the recruiter to know that you are willing to fulfill the company's work expectations and more.
+requirements of the job position.
+You want the recruiter to know that you

 Difference Between A Resume CV & Bio-Data

-1. Resumes are tailored for a particular job, CVs are more from a general perspective, & Bio-data is mostly used for personal purposes or sometimes for government positions.
+Resumes are tailored for a particular job, CVs are more from a general

-2. Resume emphasizes on particular skills, CV does not round upon one particular skill or profession, and Bio-data emphasizes on personal details such as age, sex, nationality, ethnicity, etc.
+2. Resume emphasizes on particular skills, CV does not round upon one

-3. Resume should be strictly kept within a page sometimes two, CV can exceed more than 3 pages, and the page limit of bio-data depends on the requirements.
+exceed more than 3 pages, and the page limit of bio-data depends on the

-4. Reference(s) should not be included in a resume, Reference(s) can be added to a CV, and including references can be based on circumstances.
+4. Reference(s) should not be included in a resume, Reference(s) can be

-5. A resume should be in reverse chronological order, A CV should be in chronological order and Bio-data can be in either of the formats.
+5. A resume should be in reverse chronological order, A CV should be in

-6. The resume should be concise, CV can be used for internships, to grab higher positions, or for fellowships, and Bio-data can be used to apply for government positions or during the marriage.
+6. The resume should be concise, CV can be used for internships, to grab

 Advantages of Having a Professional Resume.